jacques-lauzeral/odp/docs/Store-Layer-API-Core.md

 - `'No items captured in baseline'` - Baseline created but no OR/OC existed

 #### Milestone Errors
-- `'Wave with ID [waveId] does not exist'` - Invalid wave reference
+- `'Waves with ID [waveId] does not exist'` - Invalid wave reference

 #### ODPEdition Errors
 - `'ODPEdition not found'` - Invalid odpEditionId in context resolution
 - `'Invalid baseline reference'` - Baseline doesn't exist when creating ODPEdition
-- `'Invalid wave reference'` - Wave doesn't exist when creating ODPEdition
+- `'Invalid wave reference'` - Waves doesn't exist when creating ODPEdition

-#### Wave Filtering Errors
+#### Waves Filtering Errors
-- `'Wave not found'` - Invalid fromWaveId in wave filtering operations
+- `'Waves not found'` - Invalid fromWaveId in wave filtering operations
-- `'No matching milestones'` - Wave filter results in empty OC set
+- `'No matching milestones'` - Waves filter results in empty OC set

 ## Configuration